Geotab Unveils Ace - The First Fully Integrated Trusted Generative AI Copilot in the Industry

 Available directly in the MyGeotab platform, Geotab Ace is a generative AI copilot that can provide powerful, customised and trustworthy fleet insights simply by asking a question

-LAS VEGAS, Feb.
-16, 2024 /PRNewswire/ -- Today at the annual Geotab Connect event, Geotab Inc ("Geotab"), the global leader in connected transportation solutions, unveiled Geotab Ace, an artificial intelligence copilot designed for fleets.
+SYDNEY, Feb.
+21, 2024 /PRNewswire/ -- Today at the annual Geotab Connect event, Geotab Inc. ("Geotab"), the global leader in connected transportation solutions, unveiled Geotab Ace, an artificial intelligence copilot designed for fleets.
 Geotab Ace, a pioneering addition to the MyGeotab platform, streamlines fleet management.
 It enhances user experience by offering tailored insights through intuitive dialogue.

 Global demand for connected vehicle data and trusted insights continues to grow.
 Geotab Ace distills billions of data points daily, simplifying insights while democratising and streamlining access to information.